Report and pay VAT

 Navigate this page

-If you run a business and sell goods or services in Sweden, you must charge VAT to your customers, known as output VAT.
-VAT is not a cost for you, but a tax that you collect from the customer and pass on to the state.
+If you run a business and sell goods or services in Sweden, you usually need to charge VAT to your customers — this is called output VAT.

-When you then buy goods or services for your business, you pay VAT on them, known as input VAT.
-You report the VAT in a VAT return.
-When you report and pay VAT to the Swedish Tax Agency, it is the difference between the output VAT and the input VAT that you have to pay or will get back
+When you buy goods or services for your business, you also pay VAT — this is called input VAT.
+When you report to the Swedish Tax Agency, you calculate the difference between output VAT and input VAT.

 Video: How VAT works